Moonpig/tech-test-node-backend/README.md

 ### `/cards`

 This endpoint returns a list of cards.
-- `backgroundImageUrl` should be the front-cover image found on the corresponding page template.
+- `imageUrl` should be the front-cover image found on the corresponding page template.
 - `url` should have the format `/cards/[id]`

 Expected JSON output when hitting `/cards`: